-Making ghee is the ancient old tradition which is going to be revamped in this post.
+Making ghee from malai directly is the ancient old tradition which is going to be revamped in this post.
 Gone will be those days when ghee was made by whisking by hand or by blender, it required so much effort.

 How many of us like ghee laden Roti or Paratha, I know I do.

 How to make ghee from malai directly is a common recipe.
 How I transform it in these no churn, whisk or blend 3 easy steps is a reinvention in it self.

 The idea is to make gheee from malai quickly without making butter, instead we make ghee from malai directly.
 This is an easy way to make ghee without effort.

 I am not child anymore so I cant have so much of ghee but I wish my childhood could come back.
 As a child I loved ghee; then came my teenage years where I used to roll back excess ghee back into the dabba because HELLO ITS FATTENING!!
 Then it was reminded to me during pregnancy that ghee is essential for me.
 So many theories…..
 And so I enjoyed ghee roti, paratha and some in daal(extra just for ME) and Oh how can I forget my ghee ki panjeeri.
 In punjabi household its mandatory.
 So thats all my ghee love for y’all.

 So you see having ghee was so essential in my life.
 But I only learnt how to make it when I got married.
 Before that “switching off the gas” was the only work I did in regard to making ghee.
 How I got this method is just by mistake but it sure works so well.

 Ghee making has never been so easy for me.
 Now it doesn’t really feels like a extra job to do.
 I got malai/ cream from 2ltrs full cream milk for 15 days and followed this process.

 How to extract thick malai from milk for making ghee-

 In order to get thick malai on top of milk follow these steps.